k21971/EvilHack/doc/evilhack-changelog.md

 - Recipe change for crafting a polymorph trap
 - Revamp the amount of turns earned in remembering cast spells
 - Vampire as a playable race
+- Fix: hunger condition states transitioning from vampire to non-vampire or vice versa